 John Brown was born May 9, 1800, in Torrington, Connecticut.
 He decided that an armed insurgency of volunteers combined with a slave revolt was the only surefire way to end the convention of slavery in America.
 He was angered and frustrated by the slow, peaceful political means in which the abolitionist coalition moved.
 He made his name in Kansas where he led forces in what came to be known as the Battle of Black Jack, the Battle of Osawatomie, and the Pottawatomie massacre of May 1856, in response to the siege of Lawrence, Kansas by pro-slavery forces.

 In this familial, picturesque setting, where a man is surrounded by his work, his house, and his family, my interest is how did he choose to leave it?
 Was it an inborn restlessness?
 He had homesteaded in Ohio, Pennsylvania, and Massachusetts.
 He made several trips to Kansas.
 Did farming and business become too static for him?
-Or was his mission, his purpose, to better his world and the lives of slaves keep him from a peaceful happy life?
-Why at a robust age 59 years old would he risk everything?
+Or was his mission, his purpose to better his world and the lives of slaves keep him from a peaceful life?
+Why at a robust 59 years of age would he risk everything?

 I look into the opening of the woodshed as if a portal to the past and John Brown fells his ax, the sound of a splitting log echoes.
 A quiet, safe, repetitious home life is what most people crave, but I deduce he couldn't be idle unless every man, woman, and child could have the same life as he -- or at least the chance to have.